The ultimate Algarve itinerary

 We’ve put together our best tips to help you plan your Algarve road trip.
 We’ve even thought of where to get your laundry done!
-While it's perfectly fine to explore the area in a car, a campervan or motorhome will provide a much greater amount of flexibility and enjoyment.
+While it's perfectly fine to explore the area in a car, campervan hire in Faro will provide a much greater amount of flexibility and enjoyment.

 Soon after you begin preparing for your trip you will realize, all roads lead to the Algarve.
 What’s more elusive is knowing where to find the real, raw, and authentic experiences that most visitors frequently miss.
 Well, today is your lucky day.
-We want to share our local knowledge bubbling with unique experiences, and unmissable hidden gems of the Algarve.
+We want to share our local knowledge bubbling with unique experiences, and unmissable hidden gems.
+Please note this Algarve itinerary can range between 7 to 10 days depending on how much time you've got!

 It’s best to arrive with a loose plan and an open mind.
 If we’ve learned anything over the last couple years, it’s to take time to appreciate going slow and being present in the moment.
 There are so many visual delights and enticing winding roads, it won’t be long before your plan goes out the window.
 Go with the flow!